SravanSSankar/WEB_DEV/README.md

 📚 My Book Shelf: A Personal Book Management System

 Welcome to My Book Shelf!
 This app is designed for book enthusiasts who want to keep track of the books they've read, along with details like authors, ratings, and reading dates.
-Powered by Node.js, Express, and PostgreSQL, this CRUD application seamlessly connects to the Open Library API to fetch book covers, creating a visually engaging experience. 📖
+Powered by Node.js, Express, and PostgreSQL, this application seamlessly connects to the Open Library API to fetch book covers, creating a visually engaging experience. 📖

 🚀 Features